Home

 Gyere!

-Lesson Two: Formality
+Lesson Two: Formality and form

 Hungarian has formal and informal ways of speaking.
 I had never encountered the word "gyere" before, because "gyere" is the informal form and I had been studying only formal forms.